-At the time of this writing a legend in football, Johan Cruyff, has died.
+In March 2016 a legend of football, Johan Cruyff, died.
 In many ways this article writes itself as paying the tribute to a legend of Cruyff’s stature is difficult to put into words, because Cruyff’s impact in the game will continue to live on forever.

 For those lucky enough to watch him play in-person, in his prime, words will not do him justice.
 However, you do have something magical that Johan Cruyff imprinted on your memories and hopefully you will relive those times and share them with those who never saw the Dutchman play in the flesh.